-California Vehicle Code 14601.3 VC is the California statute on habitual traffic offenders.
+California Vehicle Code 14601.3 VC is the California statute that defines an "habitual traffic offender."
 Under this statute, a habitual traffic offender is any person that drives on a suspended or revoked license and accumulates points on his DMV record.
 Points get accumulated via traffic offenses.

 Examples of violations under VC 14601.3 include: